NicolBolas/Proposal-Ideas/Towards More Uniform Initialization.md

 ## Ambiguous Solutions

 A long outstanding problem with braced-init-lists is the issue of initializer-list constructors hiding other constructors.
-This is problematic to the point where [some people suggest avoiding such syntax entirely to avoid an unexpected "gotcha"][3], or at least avoiding it in template code.
+This is problematic to the point where [some people suggest avoiding such syntax entirely to avoid an unexpected "gotcha"][ui problem], or at least avoiding it in template code.

 The most famous ambiguous example being `vector<T>{5}`.
 For most `T`s, that create 5 default-constructed elements.
 But if `T` happens to be an integer type, it will create a one-element `vector` that contains the number "5".
 If `T` is a template parameter to a function/class, then the writer of the code does not know which will be called.